Jumaruba/jtimesched/docs/05_assignment/05_assignment.md

 #### Test 15 - resetToday
 This test only verifies if the `resetToday` method successfully resets the values of the `secondsToday` and `quotaToday` to 0 and that the date was reset.

 For that purpose, we first set the `secondsToday` and `quotaToday` to 2 seconds and the `timeStart` to yesterday.
-After that call the `resetToday` method and assert that the values were reset:
+After that, we call the `resetToday` method and assert that the values were reset:

 ```java
 Assertions.assertEquals(0, project.getSecondsToday());